Memory-Efficient Solutions to Large-Graph MST Problems: Preliminaries

 \subsection{Data.}

 For initial experimentation, we choose not to use a dataset from a potential application area, such as Image Segmentation or Gene clustering, because the purpose of this paper is to explore a new approach to solving a generic problem.
 Therefore, we want to test across the most general and unbiased set of data possible.
-As a result, we write an algorithm that generates a random graph, of one giant component, based on controlled parameters.
-This allows us to control graph size, noise, sparsity, and any other parameters we may need to fine tune to test our hypotheses.
+As a result, we generated our graphs using RMAT \cite{RMAT}, specifically using the PaRMAT implementation \cite{PARMAT}.
+We used the parameters $a=0.45,b=0.22,c=0.22$ to generate a set of undirected graphs with no duplicate or self edges.

-We strongly believe that this is a better approach than choosing a dataset from elsewhere, because of a) the nature of our problem requiring generality of data, and b) the fact that we would need to build custom data pipelines to work cleanly with every dataset, so having a standard, consistent source of data that wasn't prone to strange or inconsistent formatting would be of paramount importance.
+We strongly believe that this is a better approach than choosing a dataset from elsewhere, because a) effectively demonstrating the widespread application of our solution requires generality of the data used instead of domain specific graphs, and b) RMAT is a well known graph generation model with proven results.